k88hudson/git-flight-rules/README.md

 ```

 <a name="force-push-rebase"></a>
-### I rebased, but I don't want to force push.
+### I rebased, but I don't want to force push

 Unfortunately, you have to force push, if you want those changes to be reflected on the remote branch.
-This is because you have fast forwarded your commit, and changed git history.
+This is because you have changed the history.
 The remote branch won't accept changes unless you force push.
 This is one of the main reasons many people use a merge workflow, instead of a rebasing workflow - large teams can get into trouble with developers force pushing.
 Use this with caution.
 A safer way to use rebase is not to reflect your changes on the remote branch at all, and instead to do the following:

 ```sh
 (master)$ git checkout my-branch